 Our firm can attest that child custody is always a difficult and complex process.
 We know that as a parent, you want the best for your child and no matter what, you want to remain involved in their upbringing.

 If your child is 12 years or older, the court may also consider their opinion and desires.
 The court, however, is not obligated to follow the wishes of the child.
 The decision ultimately rests in which parent is the more suitable caretaker for the child.
-When you have our Tulsa child custody attorney as your counsel, you can rest assured knowing that the court will be presented a truthful, accurate, and detailed picture of why you should be given the custody you desire.
+When you have our Tulsa family lawyer as your counsel, you can rest assured knowing that the court will be presented a truthful, accurate, and detailed picture of why you should be given the custody you desire.

 We can help any parent in their quest for custody of their children.
 Contact our firm at (918) 992-3300 for an initial consultation.